 Piet is the CEO of PSG Group Ltd and serves as a non-executive director on the boards of various of its investee companies, including Capitec Bank Holdings Ltd, PSG Konsult Ltd and Zeder Investments Ltd. He has served in the investment and financial services industries since 1999.

 Prof. SWF (Sibongile) Muthwa

 BA (SW) (Fort Hare); BA (SW) Hons (Wits); MSc (SPPDC); PhD (London)

-Sibongile has international leadership and manage-ment experience in the non-government, dev elop-ment and public sectors, and also in academia.
+Sibongile has international leadership and management experience in the non-governmental, development and public sectors, and also in academia.
 Currently she is the Vice-Chancellor of the Nelson Mandela University.
-Between 2004 and 2010 Sibongile served as the director general of the Eastern Cape Provincial Government.
+Between 2004 and 2010, Sibongile served as the director general of the Eastern Cape Provincial Government.
 She is the current Chair of Universities South Africa (USAf), a membership organisation representing the 26 South African Public Universities.
-She also chairs the Ministerial Task Team on Sexual Harassment and Gender Based Violence and Harm in SA Universities; and is a member of the Human Resource Development Council of South Africa, and is the Vice-President of the Nelson Mandela Bay Business Chamber.
+She also chairs the Ministerial Task Team on Sexual Harassment and Gender Based Violence and Harm in SA Universities; and is a member of the Human Resource Development Council of South Africa.
+Sibongile is also a board member of the Nelson Mandela Business Chamber and chairs its governance committee.

 DM (Douglas) Ramaphosa

 MA (Social Sciences); Programme for Executive Development (Institute of Management Development)